hw538/cfDNAPro/README.md

 ## What makes cfDNAPro useful?
 Unlike genomic DNA, cfDNA has specific fragmentation patterns.
 The ambiguous definition of "fragment length" by various alignment software is raising concerns: see page 9 footnote in SAM file format spec:  https://samtools.github.io/hts-specs/SAMv1.pdf
 cell-free DNA data fragmentomic analysis requires single-molecule level resolution, emphasising the importance of accurate/unbiased feature extraction.
 The traditional tools built for solid tissue sequencing do not consider the specific properties of cfDNA sequencing data (e.g., cfDNAs are naturally fragmented with a modal fragment size of 167bp, and di-/tri-nucleotide peaks in the length distributions).
+Researchers might inadvertently extract the features using a sub-optimised method.

 `cfDNAPro` is designed to resolve this issue and standardize the cfDNA fragmentomic analysis using the bioconductor R ecosystem.